Why do we hate Mondays?

 That’s a little bit like the difference between a Sunday and Monday, but on a much larger scale, and repeated every week.
 It’s what psychologists call an emotional shift, and no other part of the week has a transition like it.
-The joy of a Sunday spent with the family or enjoying a day out is immediately contrasted with the need to wake up early, get washed and dressed and head out to go to work or school.
+The joy of a Sunday spent with the family or chatting with friends is immediately contrasted with the need to wake up early, get washed and dressed and begin work or school.

 That instant shift makes Monday seem like the absolute worst, even if it’s no different a working day to the four which follow it.
 A 2012 study by America’s Journal of Positive Psychology found that Tuesdays, Wednesdays and Thursdays were hated just as much in results from a poll taken by 340,000 people.